finopsfoundation/foundation/community-access-criteria.md

 ## Partner Member

-These are organizartions which provide FinOps related tooling, platform and services vendors which are members of the Foundation under [Partner membership](https://www.finops.org/membership/vendor/).
+These are organizations which provide FinOps related tooling, platform and services vendors which are members of the Foundation under [Partner membership](https://www.finops.org/membership/vendor/).
 Individuals from this organization may be permitted to join the community.
 These individuals must have a subject matter expert status (examples: product leader, relevant engineering or consultancy), they must hold a valid [FinOps Certified Practitioner](https://learn.finops.org/) qualification to maintain individual access and have completed the [code of conduct training](https://learn.finops.org/finops-code-of-conduct).
 Under the Partner Membership, companies are also allowed relevant marketing members to coordinate partner membership benefits, but these individuals are restricted and must not communicate with the community nor take part in working groups.
 A fair usage limit may be applied to attendance at certain events to maintain a balance in the community.

 ## Enterprise Member